mainred/npm-logger/README.md

 ## introduction

 Npm logger is a tool to get all logs needed to ts azure npm.
-It collects diagnostic info by one shot, and send the file in the Azure file share under node resource group with name like _MC_myResourceGroup_myAKSCluster_eastus_
+It collects diagnostic info by one shot, and send the file to the Azure file share under node resource group with name like _MC_myResourceGroup_myAKSCluster_eastus_

 ## Detail instructions